A novel determination of the $B_c$ lifetime: Discussion

 Finally, we discuss the results obtained from our approach, which are summarized in Tab.~\ref{tab:res}.
 The values we obtain for the $B_c$ decay rate differ quite significantly from the experimental value \cite{ParticleDataGroup:2014cgo}

 This is illustrated in Fig.~\ref{fig:gamma00pp}, where the black cross shows the experimental values and the red area shows the values of computed decay rates after variation of the bag parameters and decay constants within their 3$\sigma$ ranges.
+This result is unchanged when bag parameters from HQET sum rules \cite{Kirk:2017juj} are used, since they lie within the 3$\sigma$ range of the ones from \cite{Becirevic:2001fy}.
 To illustrate the uncertainties in Tab.~\ref{tab:res} we discuss the uncertainty in the first entry, $\Gamma^{00}(B_c)$, that is, for the decay of the neutral mesons, $B^0$ and $D^0$.
 The uncertainty in $\Gamma^{00}(B_c)$ is given by

 The leading uncertainty results from n.p. corrections to the $B_c$, which are discussed in detail in \cite{Aebischer:2021ilm}.
 The second dominant uncertainty stems from the n.p. parameters $\lambda_1,\rho_1,\tau_{1,2,3}$, which we estimate using the correlation matrix in Tab.~80 of \cite{HFLAV:2019otj} for the error propagation.
 The uncertainty from $\Gamma^{\text{WA}}(D^0)$ contains $1/m$ as well as NNLO QCD corrections to the WA contributions, as well as the uncertainties from the bag parameters.
-Estimates of the $1/m_c^4$ corrections are included in the uncertainty $\Gamma^{\rm n.p.}(D^0)$.
-Finally, the uncertainties from non-zero strange quark masses in the $c$ decays are estimated to be of the order of 7\% \cite{Aebischer:2021ilm}, and the last uncertainty is due to experimental uncertainties.
+Estimates of the $1/m_c^4$ corrections are included in the uncertainty $\Gamma^{\rm n.p.}(D^0)$ and the last uncertainty is due to experimental uncertainties.
 The much larger uncertainties in Tab.\ref{tab:res} result from the sizable $\Gamma^{\rm PI}(D^+)$ contributions, compared to the much smaller $\Gamma^{\rm WA}(D^0)$ contributions.